London Market Report

 Rounding out our list with just over 300 resales over the last twelve months is the municipality of Strathroy-Caradoc.
 Similar to Tillsonburg, the municipality has a population of around 20K and has experienced double-digit growth since 2016.
 Strathroy is less than 45 minutes from Sarnia, the shores of Lake Huron and surrounding Lambton County, and downtown London.
 It is even a closer drive to the high-growth towns of Komoka-Kilworth and Ilderton in surrounding Middlesex County.
 Strathroy, like Komoka and Ilderton, are experiencing a lot of new housing development to accommodate its growing population.

-Strathroy recorded a median sale price of $622K in the first quarter, down slightly from the prior quarter but up 10% year-over-year.
-When compared to the trailing 5-years, Strathroy continues to lead all London regions for price growth, up 14.5%.
-Strathroy has experienced more stable inventory levels than other GLA regions, ending 2022 with 5 months of inventory, falling to 2.7 months through the second quarter of 2023, and now back up to over 6 months.
-However, inventory fell the most of all London regions to start 2024, with supply declining by 4 months to now sit at 2.5 months of supply.
-With homes also selling 13 days faster, Strathroy buyers appear to be flooding back in advance of the spring market.
+Strathroy recorded a median sale price of $595K in the third quarter, down from the prior quarter and losing 8.5% year-over-year.
+When compared to the trailing 5-year average, Strathroy prices are more or less flat which has underperformed London proper.
+Strathroy has experienced drastic fluctuations in resale supply, ending 2022 with 5 months of inventory, falling to 2.7 months through the second quarter of 2023 before ending 2023 with over 6 months.
+Inventory fell the most of all London regions to start 2024 but has steadily grown to now feature over 8 months of supply, more than any other region in London.
+Despite the increased supply, homes are selling quicker than anywhere in Greater London at 20 median days on market.

 Summary